Abidoyesimze/Geotrust-dapp/README.md

 The GeoTrust architecture is modular, with a clear separation between the frontend, backend (smart contracts), and decentralized storage (IPFS):

 Frontend: Handles user interactions, data display, and wallet connections through RainbowKit and wagmi.
-Backend (Smart Contracts):
-ERC721 contracts for property tokenization.
+Backend (Smart Contracts):ERC721 contracts for property tokenization.
 Access control contracts for managing roles and permissions.
 IPFS: Secure storage of property images and documents linked to the tokenized land records.
 Installation